Plcherra/flowforce/README.md

 ```

 Optional: set `KPI_RANGE_DAYS` (defaults to 14) to change the rolling window.
 The script is idempotent and can be scheduled (e.g., nightly) to keep KPI cards fresh.

+## Error/debug logging

+Structured client and API logs now flow into the `system_logs` table in Supabase.
+Configure levels and ingestion via env vars (see `docs/error-debug-system.md`) and use `/api/logs` for client-side forwarding.